chicks-net/megamap/README.md

 	10      sdl     0x5000cca02ab9e0c0
 	11      sdm     0x5000cca02ab9b350

 `megablink` takes arguments of linux drives like `/dev/sda` or without the full path such as `sdb` and starts that drive blinking.
-Unblinking happens when the drive is replaced automatically, so there is no reversal script at this point.
+Unblinking happens when the drive is replaced automatically, but there is also a `megaunblink` in case you accidentally blink the wrong drive.  `megablink -u` also unblinks a drive.

 	$ sudo ./megablink /dev/sdn
 	blinking drive 8 (sdn), running megacli -PdLocate -start -physdrv[0:8] -a0